Vyral/base-template/_posts/2019-09-12-the-3-benefits-the-bra-provides-to-both-you-and-your-clients.md

 ---
 layout: post
-title: The 3 Benefits the B.R.A Provides to Both You and Your Clients
+title: The 3 Benefits the BRA Provides to Both You and Your Clients
 date: 2019-09-12 18:17:00
 tags:
 excerpt: >-